aravindont/digital-clock/README.md

 ```

 - I am not using any of the CSS Frameworks those contain the pre-built `styled css classes`.
 In this project I will be using pure `vanilla css`.

+## JavaScript

+- I used `Vanilla JavaScript` to add the dynamic time update with repect to the local time zone.